 The security and privacy of personal data are seriously threatened by data breaches.
-This requires healthcare organizations to implement robust safeguards within the HMS to quickly detect, address, and mitigate data breaches.
+This dictates on healthcare organizations to place strong safeguards in place inside HMS in order to quickly identify, address, and mitigate such data breaches.
 This entails closely monitoring system logs, placing robust intrusion detection systems, and regularly performing vulnerability assessments.
 Healthcare businesses should have clear protocols in place to notify impacted persons and the appropriate supervisory authorities in the case of a data breach, as mandated by GDPR.
 For prompt and legal reporting, it is essential that the HMS supports automated breach notification procedures [39].